 If you do a google search for “how to build a 30 60 90 day plan” you will get a bunch of misguided information and some random thoughts masquerading as best practices.
 Many of the so-called experts publishing this content are trying to sell products and services by dishing out click bait caliber advice that’s likely to do more harm than good for your career.
 Very few articles or tools out there were created by actual managers – the individuals who make the hiring decisions and evaluate your performance over the first 3 months on the job.
-In this blog I’m going to answer some of the most common questions I get about 30 60 90 day plans and also give you a free template I built and use in my own career.
-If you find value in my plan template I only ask that you let me know in the comments section and share with others via social media.
+In this blog I’m going to answer some of the most common questions I get about 30 60 90 day plans and also give you access to a template I built and use in my own career.
+If you find value in my plan template I'd love to hear about it in the comments section.

 Here are the questions I get asked most about these plans: